-The Bar is located in the basement under NB and accessed via a staircase down from the passageway between NB and Holywell quads.
+The Bar is located in the basement under NB via the passageway between NB and Holywell quads.
 It is usually open at the following times:

-- Sunday Thursday 8:00pm 10:30pm - Friday Saturday 8:00pm 11:00pm
+- Monday Thursday 8:00pm 10:30pm - Friday Saturday 8:00pm 11:00pm

 Closing times are strictly observed.
 The bar is open to members of the College and their guests only.